Skip to main content

 };

-// Use the mutate method
+// Use the execute method

-const respone: RpcMutateResponse<Post> = await rpcClient.mutate<
+const respone: RpcMutateResponse<Post> = await rpcClient.execute<

 CreatePost,